Youssef-Khogaly/System_Programming_in_Linux/UnixUtilities/pwd/README.md

 ## Build Instructions

-1. Clone the repository:
+1. Create a build directory and navigate to it:
     ```bash
-    git clone <repository-url>
-    cd pwd
-    ```

-2. Create a build directory and navigate to it:
-    ```bash
     mkdir build
     cd build
     ```

-3. Run CMake to configure the project:
+2. Run CMake to configure the project:
     ```bash
     cmake ..
     ```

-4. Build the project:
+3. Build the project:
     ```bash
-    cmake --build .
+    make
     ```

 ## Usage